erwstout/ginger/readme.md

 @import 'scss/_settings.scss';
 @import 'ginger/ginger';
 ```
-Or if you installed Ginger with bower (bower package coming soon), it would look
-something like this:
+Or if you installed Ginger with bower, it would look something like this:
 ```scss
 // vendor files
 @import 'scss/_settings.scss';